daptx/daptx.github.io/index.md

 ---

-## Howdy!
-Welcome to my Open Source GIS Portfolio.
+## Welcome to my Open Source GIS Portfolio.
 Here, you'll find my struggles & triumphs in the world of GIS.

 ## GIScience Analyses